abodnar1/horoscope-ideabox/README.md

 Possible Extensions!

 - User can enter birthday instead of zodiac sign and it should still return the correct zodiac!
+- Add options for today, tomorrow, or yesterday for the horoscope
 - Install Router and make the page change when a horoscope is calculated

 *Some icons have been provided in the folder src/zodiac-symbols*